UK's Truss expects Airbus-Boeing row to be resolved by July

 Asked if she might change her stance amid rising pressure, Truss said: “I don’t think we have the evidence that the TRIPS waiver would actually deliver practical results.”

-Technology transfers should instead be the focus, she said, naming AstraZeneca's (AZN.L) voluntary licensing programme.
+Technology transfers should instead be the focus, she said, naming AstraZeneca’s voluntary licensing programme.

 Truss also called for a WTO resolution on getting stronger industrial subsidy rules, including for China, a matter she is advocating while Britain holds the presidency of the G7 group of nations this year.